 Dawne has held strategic roles including working across the four nations of the UK as Discipline Lead for Health in the Higher Education Academy, UK.
 Her role in the HEA included commissioning, designing, managing and delivering projects and programmes on pedagogy, public involvement, creativity in teaching and learning and she led on national initiatives including the development of an integrated PPI strategy for Health, internationalisation of the health curriculum and developing/commissioning resources to support HEI colleagues in Health.
 She also worked with institutional teams as a facilitator with the Change Academy.
 Whilst at the HEA she led on initiatives to increase collaboration across disciplines and to explore innovative ways of working to support a wider notion of ‘collaborative learning’ and to cross fertilise learning techniques and tools across disciplines.
 She represented the HEA on national forums on simulation in HE and creativity in the curriculum involving work with Flipped Classroom approaches, developing MOOCs and working on virtual reality resources with colleagues in Canada.
 She was a co- founder of the Lived Experience Network which provides a forum for service users, educators, students and practitioners to share best practice and innovation and to support each other in problem solving – the network now has a large national and growing international membership.

-These strands of work have continued on her return to UCLan where she is now the Lead for Interprofessional Education across the College of Clinical and Biomedical Sciences.
+These strands of work have continued on her return to UCLan where she is now the Lead for Interprofessional Education across the Faculty of Clinical and Biomedical Sciences.
 She is committed to collaborative learning and working with stakeholders and service users in IPE to improve patient outcomes.
 As a result of her background in Public Health and work on interprofessional education she was commissioned by CAIPE to produce a book on ‘Collaborative Practice for Public Health’.
 Working in close collaboration with individuals and groups has been a continuous and consistent thread throughout her career in health and education.
 She is currently working across the College and the wider university to facilitate interprofessional education to enable students to learn with, from and about each other and their graduate roles.
 Dawne is a Governor at Wrightington, Wigan and Leigh NHS Foundation Trust and a staff member of the Board at UCLan.